Learning Outcomes

 A buyer’s solicitor fails to register the transfer within the priority period, and a third party registers a charge against the property.
 Who has priority?

-Answer: The third party’s charge will take priority over the buyer’s application if the buyer’s registration is not protected by a valid priority period.
+The third party’s charge takes priority if the buyer’s application is not protected by a valid priority period.
+The buyer’s title and lender’s charge may be registered subject to that third-party interest.

 Key Point Checklist